Boro'line Maidstone: Demise

-Facing possible competition from the new buyer, in 1991 M&D relocated its Maidstone outstation from the Boro'line's Armstrong Road garage to a site near Maidstone West railway station, and registered new routes on several of Boro'line's routes.
+During 1991, despite successful efforts to reduce the company's deficits, Boro'line began experiencing shortages in funding while Maidstone Borough Council negotiated the sale of the company, with the council ultimately delaying a final decision until the autumn.
+In addition, facing possible competition from any new buyer, Maidstone & District relocated its Maidstone outstation from Boro'line's Armstrong Road garage to a site near Maidstone West railway station, and registered new routes on several of Boro'line's routes.
 In response Boro'line started routes to Chatham and Cranbrook, and local Medway routes.
-This was not successful due to unpopularity of Boro'lines single deck buses, and M&D's ownership of the Pentagon bus station in Chatham.
+This was not successful due to unpopularity of Boro'line's single deck buses and Maidstone & District's ownership of Chatham Pentagon bus station.

-On 17 February 1992, the London operation was sold to Kentish Bus.
-Two days later, Boro'line was placed into administration.
-On 29 May 1992, after set-backs with repossession of five front-line buses (including Leyland Lynxes) due to lease payments not being made, Boro'line ceased operations.

-The vehicles, fixtures and fittings, along with the Armstrong Road offices and depot was sold to M&D by the administrators.
-M&D disposed of the Boro'line fleet and registered the routes it didn't already cover under its competing network.